• Produced by Jack Binder

 The film and tv shooting schedule comprises multiple documents (see list below.)
 The main document for a movie or television production is the stripboard schedule.
 Once the stripboard is generated the other documents in the scheduling package can be made.

 The key to a quality shooting schedule is the experience of the person making it.
-A highly experienced producer or assistant director use their knowledge of production to make it.
-Knowing how a production works, what are the best practices for filming, and in what sequences is extremely important.
-This impacts not only the schedule but the budget and the entire production.
+A highly experienced producer, line producer, or assistant director uses their knowledge of production to organize the production, day by day.

 The Stripboard Schedule

-The stripboard schedule creation can begin once the script has been read and the screenplay breakdown has been executed (this entails breaking down and listing every element required to facilitate the production.
 With the breakdown in hand, each scene of the movie is given a dedicated “strip” to represent it.
 Each strip contains the slug line (INT., EXT.), the set (Country Farm House), the page length of the scene listed in 1/8 of a page (3 1/8), a brief synopsis of the scene (They enter the country farm house), and the characters I.D. # generated from the breakdown (1.
 Bob 2.
 Carol 3.
 Ted 4.
 Alice.)

 Following the generation of all the strips, which are now in the order of the screenplay, the producer, line producer, production manager, or A.D. order the strips for utmost financial and creative efficiency and practicality.
 They then create day breaks representing the end of a days work.
 Day breaks contain the date, shooting day #, and the total pages to be filmed.